-The document sets out a draft FAIRsFAIR guide, whose main purpose is to help managers of Research Data Management and related professional services to self-assess how they are enabling researchers, and the professional staff who support them, to put the FAIR data principles into practice (for short we refer to this as 'FAIR-enabling practice').
-We welcome your comments on this draft, and responses to the specific consultation questions you can find below at the end of this Introduction.

-ACME-FAIR can be used independently, or it can be used to complement Science Europe's Practical Guide to Sustainable Research Data.2 Both guides include 'capability maturity' matrices (or 'rubrics'), for Research Performing Organisations e.g. universities, research institutes.
-While Science Europe's guide is aimed at strategic-level management of the organisation, ACME-FAIR targets the operational levels of the organisation.
+ACME-FAIR is a set of guides produced in the FAIRsFAIR project, whose main purpose is to help those managing and delivering relevant professional services to self-assess how they are enabling researchers, and colleagues who support them, to put the FAIR principles into practice (for short we refer to this as 'FAIR-enabling practice').
+ACME-FAIR can be used independently, or it can be used to complement Science Europe's Practical Guide to Sustainable Research Data.2 Both guides include 'capability maturity' matrices (or 'rubrics'), for Research Performing Organisations (RPOs) e.g. universities, research institutes.
+While Science Europe's guide targets their strategic-level management, ACME-FAIR aims to support the operational levels of the organisation.
 It can optionally be used to follow up an assessment based on the Science Europe maturity matrices.
-ACME-FAIR is also strongly informed by Turning FAIR into Reality3 (henceforth TFIR), the recommendations of the European Commission's Expert Group on FAIR data.
+ACME-FAIR is also strongly informed by the recommendations of the European Commission's Expert Group on FAIR data, Turning FAIR into Reality.
+3